Greg-T8/LearningTerraform/Books/terraform_in_action/notes.md

 <img src='images/1753786718044.png' width='400'/>

-Then run `terraform destroy` to tear down the infrastructure.
+Then run `terraform destroy -auto-approve` to tear down the infrastructure.